GoogleChrome/web.dev/src/site/content/en/blog/sms-receiver-announce/index.md

 message to verify the ownership of the phone number.

-With the SMS Receiver API, these steps will become as easy as one tap for the user.
+With the SMS Receiver API, these steps will become as easy as one tap for the user, as demonstrated in the video.
+As the text message arrives, a bottom sheet pops up and prompts the user to verify their phone number.
+After clicking the **Verify** button within the bottom sheet, the browser pastes the OTP into the form and the form is submitted without the user needing to press **Continue**.

 <video autoplay loop muted playsinline>
   <source src="https://storage.googleapis.com/web-dev-assets/sms-receiver-announce/demo.mp4" type="video/mp4">
   <source src="https://storage.googleapis.com/web-dev-assets/sms-receiver-announce/demo.webm" type="video/webm">
 </video>

-Notice that as the text message arrives, the bottom sheet appears and pressing **Verify** allows the OTP to be autofilled in the form or even submitted automatically, signing in the user.
 The whole process is diagrammed in the image below.

 <figure class="w-figure w-figure--center">
   <img src="./diagram.png" width="486" height="499" />